 The three types of media air filters are:

 1).
-HEPA filters – High-Efficiency Particulate Air filters.
+High-Efficiency Particulate Air Filters – HEPA filters

-HEPA filters are recognized by the Occupational Safety and Health Administration (OSHA) and EPA as an excellent choice and your best line of defense when it comes to removing airborne particles.
+HEPA filters are recognized by OSHA and the EPA as one of your best lines of defense when it comes to removing airborne particles.
 HEPA products filter air at a very fine level, these filters do exceptionally well at blocking elements that are 0.3 microns or larger.
 They have been well tested and catch 99.97 percent of all particles.
 HEPA filters typically have MERV ratings ranging from 17-21.

 2).
 Activated charcoal/carbon filters – Remove odor-causing particles from the air.
 These filters are used in combination with a standard media filter to remove both particles and odors.
 They are an excellent choice for homes where odors from pets and cooking are of issue.
 The carbon molecules in these filters have a tremendous surface area.
 Each pound of activated carbon has a surface area of +/- 100 acres for gas to either pass through and be absorbed or bond with.